boina-n/cf-all-routes/README.md

 # cf-all-routes Plugin
-This CF CLI Plugin to shows all routes for each org and space you have permission to access.
+This CF CLI Plugin shows all routes for each org and space you have permission to access on your Cloud Foundry instance.

 # Usage
 `$ cf all-routes`
 ```
 myapp.boina.fr